AlphaChallenge details, schedule, rules, and contact form

-- Student teams will be making three (3) recommendations: a long and a short from a pre-defined universe of stocks, and also a “wildcard” (long only) with parameters on the wildcard to be outlined closer to the competition.
+- Student teams will be making two (2) recommendations: a long from a pre-defined universe of stocks, and also a “wildcard” (long only) with parameters on the wildcard to be outlined closer to the competition.

-- For the defined universe, each team leader will receive an email approximately 10 days in advance of the competition, informing them of the universe of stocks available for recommendation.
-The available stocks will be selected from a specific industry and exclude companies in which trading is not considered sufficiently liquid.
-From the list of available stocks, students must make one, and only one, buy recommendation as well as one, and only one, sell recommendation.
-(Note(1): if the stock submitted with your resume is in the universe, it cannot be used as your “long” or “short”, but may be valid for your “wildcard”; Note(2): the additional “wildcard” selection can come from the universe, but it does not have to).
-The investment horizon is twelve months and the students should assume they represent a $1 billion fund that will fully invest in these three (3) positions.
+- For the defined universe, each team will receive an email approximately one month in advance of the competition, informing them of the universe of stocks available for recommendation.
+The available stocks will be selected from specific industries and exclude companies in which trading is not considered sufficiently liquid.
+From the list of available stocks, students must make one, and only one, buy recommendation.
+(Note(1): if the stock submitted with your resume is in the universe, it cannot be used as any of your pitches (“long" nor "wildcard"); Note(2): the additional “wildcard” selection can come from the universe, but it does not have to; Note(3): the "wildcard" selection must be a US *traded* name, but does not need to be a US domiciled company).
+The investment horizon is twelve months and the students should assume they represent a $1 billion fund that will fully invest in these two (2) positions.

 - Students will be permitted to use any research tools that are available through their respective school, including Bloomberg, FactSet, StockVal, professionally prepared equity research and industry contacts.
 FactSet will be made available to each participating student.

-- Presentations must be submitted electronically as three (3) individual PowerPoint files.
-A template will be provided when the universe is distributed on Nov 3rd.
+- Presentations must be submitted electronically as two (2) individual PowerPoint files.
+A template will be provided when the universe is distributed, no later than Nov 6th.
 File names must include the name of the team’s school, type of pitch, and the stock ticker (example: UNC-Long-MSFT.pptx).
 Presentations should not contain any video or other excessively large data objects.
-Presentations must be emailed to the event coordinators no later than 5:00p, Sunday, November 12, 2017.
+Presentations must be emailed to the event coordinators (Pedro Dias de Souza, Stephen Dye, and Ben Ivey) no later than 8:00pm EST, Sunday, November 22, 2020.

-- Morning rounds will be begin promptly at 7:45am on Friday, November 17th, and there will be 6 competition rooms: Two (2) for longs, Two (2) for shorts, and Two (2) for wildcards.
-Teams will be randomly split into two (2) groups of 8 schools, and will make three separate pitches, one in each of their assigned room for a long, short, and wildcard.
-Note: teams will be changing rooms for each pitch, however, you’ll compete against the same teams in each room.
+- Morning rounds will be begin promptly at 10:45am EST on Thursday, December 3rd, and there will be 8 competition Zoom rooms: four (4) for longs and four (4) for wildcards.
+Teams will be randomly split into two (2) groups of ten (10) schools, and will make two (2) separate pitches, one in each of their assigned Zoom room for a long and wildcard.

-- Each team will have 7 minutes to present its stock recommendations.
-The presentations will be followed by up to 10 minutes of questions by the judges.
-Each room will be officiated by a member of the Kenan-Flagler Business School community.
+- Each team will have seven (7) minutes to present its stock recommendations.
+The presentations will be followed by up to ten (10) minutes of questions by the judges.
+Each Zoom room will be officiated by a member of the Kenan-Flagler Business School community.
 Time limits will be strictly enforced by the official.

-- Following all of the presentations, the judges will assign a rank of 1 (best) through 8 (worst) to each team in their room.
-Judges must complete their rankings by 11:00AM EST. The winning team of each room will move on to the final round to pitch the stock from their winning room.
-In addition, the team with the highest overall score from their 3 pitches will also advance to the finals, making the finals a total of 7 pitches.
-A team can have more than one pitch in the finals.
+- Following the first round presentations, the judges will assign a rank of 1 (best) through 5 (worst) to each team in their room.
+The top eight (8) teams will move on to the semi-final round to pitch the stock from their winning room.
+The top four (4) teams from the semi-finals will move onto the finals.

-- Judging will be based on the quality of the investment idea, the communication of it and the risk/reward, and to which investment idea would you be most likely to allocate capital?
+- Judging will be based on the quality of the investment idea, its communication and current risk/reward, to which idea would you allocated the most capital?

-- During the luncheon, KFBS representatives will reveal the 7 teams/pitches that will compete in the finals.
+- During the lunch break, KFBS representatives will reveal the eight (8) teams/pitches that will compete in the semi-finals.
 The order of presentation for finalist teams will be determined by random drawing.

-- At 12:30PM EST final round presentations will begin.
-Each team will have 10 minutes to present their stock recommendations and 10 minutes of questions by the judges.
+- At 3:15pm EST final round presentations will begin; all attendees are invited to observe.
+Each team will have seven (7) minutes to present their stock recommendations and up to fifteen (15) minutes of questions by the judges.
 The proceedings will be officiated by a member of the Kenan-Flagler Business School community.
 Time limits will be strictly enforced by the official.

 Pat Hartley Performance Award: Return Calculation Rules

-All results are based on total percentage returns of all three (3) stock recommendations, assuming an equal weighting of each.
-For determining return, the closing price of the relevant securities on the next to last US exchange trading date before the current competition as the ending value, and the closing price of the relevant security on the date of the previous year’s Alpha Challenge competition will be used.
+All results are based on the cumulative total percentage returns of both stock recommendations, assuming an equal weighting of each.
+For determining return, the closing price of the relevant securities on the US exchange trading date exactly two (2) weeks prior to the current competition is used as the ending value, and the closing price of the relevant security on the date of the previous year’s Alpha Challenge competition is used as the beginning value.

 The performance award is based only on the positions selected by students during the previous year’s competition.
 Positions cannot be changed, liquidated or substituted in any way following presentation.